Expressive language disorder - developmentalLanguage disorder - expressive; Specific language impairment

 If you are concerned about a child's language development, have the child tested.

-Good nutrition during pregnancy and early childhood and prenatal care may help.
-Other methods of prevention are unknown.
+Good nutrition during pregnancy, and early childhood and prenatal care may help.